 For cases in which the defendant may receive the death penalty, the judge will usually order that a larger jury venire be drawn.
 When summoning jurors, a special questionnaire (SCCA 219) must be sent to prospective jurors.
 Additional security measures may be required during the actual trial as well.

 All convictions, pleas of guilty, or nolo contendere, forfeitures of bail for offenses charged under the DUI statute (§ 56-5-2930) must be reported to the South Carolina Department of Public Safety (SCDPS).
-Currently, Court Administration has the responsibility for reporting convictions to SCDPS based upon docket sheet information received from the courts.
+Currently, Court Administration has the responsibility for reporting convictions to SCDPS based upon the information received from the clerk of court through the Case Management System.
 Accordingly, it is extremely important that the driver's license number, state, offense codes and disposition codes be correctly entered for these cases.

 Depending on the county, PTI action may occur either at the warrant or indictment stage.
 After a defendant has been accepted into and enters PTI, the clerk of court will not be notified and the warrant will remain with all other pending warrants.
 A case that has been accepted into the PTI program will not receive a disposition and will remain pending until the solicitor effects a criminal or noncriminal disposition, depending on the participant’s progress in PTI.